BryanJacobs/FIDO2Applet/docs/certs.md

 - You'll be using APDU chaining, so the maximum total size is a hair under 65535 bytes
 - Certificates will be stored directly into an on-flash byte array, so the maximum is also limited by the available flash
+- Keep the first certificate to a few hundred bytes or U2F/CTAP1 registration requests will fail: the device only has a 1024 byte transmission buffer

-Advice: keep your certificates *as short as possible*, since the longer they are, the more flash you'll use and the slower the makeCredential operation will be.
+Advice: keep your certificates *as short as possible*, since the longer they are, the more flash you'll use and the slower the makeCredential/register operations will be.

+You can install a self-signed certificate easily using the `install_attestation_cert.py` script in the repository root.